govuk-one-login/life-events-platform/doc/runbooks/making-production-changes.md

 Any direct interaction with a production system must be made from a GDS issued device.
 Where possible, this is enforced with IP restriction policies (Cognito user pool IP restrictions, AWS policy conditions).
-All accounts with access to production systems are protected by enforced MFA (conditions on AWS policies, organisation level requirements on Github).
+All accounts with access to production systems are protected by enforced MFA (conditions on AWS policies, organisation level requirements on GitHub).